Fire and rescue services

 Full travel advice: Local contacts

-The national terrorism threat level is substantial - level 4 of 5.
-This means there's a real chance of an attack.
+The national terrorism threat level remains at level 4 'substantial', meaning there's a realistic possibility of an attack.

 Terrorist attacks happen across Europe.
 Targets may include: